 This podcast follows the ordered timeline of variant detection.

 B.1.427 and B.1.429 were two coronavirus strains found predominantly in the state of California last July.
 Mutations in B.1.427 include two point mutations of the spike protein at residues 452 and 614, respectively.
 Two extra mutant residues of the spike were found in B.1.429 at residues 12 and 152.
-The Centers for Disease Control & Prevention (CDC) recently listed B.1.427/429 as variants of concern, together with B.1.1.7, B.1.351 and P.1, due to an approximately 20% enhancement of transmissibility.
-This increase in contagiousness is likely associated with these point mutations, which help the virus to evade the immune system by escaping antibody binding.
+The Centers for Disease Control and Prevention (CDC) recently listed B.1.427/429 as variants of concern, together with B.1.1.7, B.1.351 and P.1, due to an approximately 20% enhancement of transmissibility.
+This increase in contagiousness is likely associated with these point mutations, which help the virus evade the immune system by escaping antibody recognition.

 Two months later, B.1.1.7 silently emerged from the UK.
+This variant has been covered in one of our previous blogs.
 It was recognized by the public in mid-December and soon spread to the US at the end of December 2020.
-Epidemiologists reported that the new variant has a greater transmissibility.
-The variant’s behavior confirmed this, because it became the dominant strain in the US only 3 months after arriving.
-In B.1.1.7 specifically, 3 main mutations are concerning.
-Two of them involve point mutations that change amino acids at residue 501 and 681.
+Epidemiologists reported that the new variant has greater transmissibility and it became the dominant strain in the US only 3 months after arriving.
+3 specific mutations in the B.1.1.7 strain are most concerning.
+Two of them are point mutations that change the amino acids at residue 501 and 681.
 The other mutation involves a deletion of the 69th and 70th amino acids in the spike protein stalk.
-Synergy of these mutations increases the receptor binding affinity of the SARS-CoV-2 spike to ACE2, on host epithelial cells.
+These mutations increase the receptor binding affinity of the SARS-CoV-2 spike to the ACE2 receptor on host epithelial cells.
 The emergence of this viral strain led to numerous investigations on its association with mortality.
-In their matched cohort study, Challen et al. followed 54,000 SARS-CoV-2 positive patients from October 1st, 2020 to January 29th, 2021 and measured death within 28 days after a positive COVID test.
-The probability of mortality was enhanced from 2.5 (previous circulating variants) to 4.1 (B.1.1.7 strain.
+In a matched cohort study, Challen et al. followed 54,000 COVID patients from October 1, 2020 to January 29, 2021 and measured death within 28 days after a positive COVID test.
+The mortality rate increased from 0.25% for previously existing variants to 0.41% for patients infected with the B.1.1.7 strain.